octobercms/docs/3.x/extend/importexport/importexport-controller.md

     redirect: acme/campaign/subscribers
 ```

-The following configuration options are supported for the Import page:
+The following configuration properties are supported for the Import page.

-Option | Description
+Property | Description
 ------------- | -------------
 **title** | a page title, can refer to a [localization string](../system/localization.md).
 **list** | defines the list columns available for importing.